Maschine2501/NR1-UI/README.md

 * versions without spectrum for ssd1322 and ssd1306 displays
 * selectable if you use led's or not -> further selection: LED's by GPIO or i2c extender connected
 * selectable if you use external standby equipment -> if so: automatic shutdown!
+* All-in-one Version (for both: ssd1306 and ssd1322)
+* Screen-Layouts -> selectable in line66 oledui.py
+* Added an "Playback-Indicator-Icon" to the NowPlayingScreen
+* moved all Layout related stuff to a config file, for more easy handling (./config/ScreenConfig.py)
 * maybe more features will come... ^^

 * Some bugs will (not often) happen.
 Will debug it soon.